moznion/go-errgen/README.md

       - Change order of error messages
     - => __You should only append error definitions__
       - Please consider using `obsoleted` parameter to exclude an error message from the target of code generation

+FAQ
+--

+### Why don't use map like structure instead of struct?

+A map doesn't ensure the order of members.
+That is a bit inconvenient to generate error messages with a prefix that contains the serial number.

+### Why don't use slice like structure instead of struct?

+It's a good point.
+But I (i.e. moznion) don't want to consider the unbalanced slice members; unbalanced means odd number of members.

 License
 --